gfxdisp/castleCSF/README.md

 ### Broadcasting across multiple dimensions

 castleCSF fully support broadcasting.
-For example, to predict sensitivity for all combinations of spatial and temporal frequencies, you can call:
+For example, to predict sensitivity for all combinations of spatial and temporal frequencies, you can run:
 ```
 csf_model = CSF_castleCSF();